loretog/Noni-WordPress-Coding-Challenge/README.md

 ## OBJECTIVE

-To create a WordPress plugin using this template or your own file structure.
+To create a WordPress plugin using this template.

 ## INSTRUCTIONS